Addison's disease was named after the physician Thomas Addison defining this dysfunction of the adrenal gland in the 19th century.

 Prognosis of Addison's Disease in Dogs

-Once the right diagnosis is made, the prognosis of the disease is excellent if the dog gets its medicaments regularly.
+Once the proper diagnosis is made, the prognosis of the disease is excellent if the dog gets its medicaments regularly.

 In fact, in 30 to 35% of dogs, the first diagnosis of Addison's disease is after the crisis occurs.
 After giving the dog glucocorticoid steroids and intravenous saline solution, it will recover within roughly two hours.